Shanks-btc/Drydock/README.md

 - A clean build settles payment and clears the memory check, with no known pattern matched.
 - A build carrying a leaked credential in build output halts before publishing, citing the specific mechanism it matched — full rationale shown, not a bare rejection.
-- A build carrying a differently-shaped credential — committed directly into source rather than leaked at build time — is correctly **not** matched against the known leaked-key pattern, using the same stored distinction in reverse.
+- A build carrying a differently-shaped credential, committed directly into source rather than leaked at build time, is correctly **not** matched against the known leaked-key pattern, using the same stored distinction in reverse.
 Same suspicious keywords, opposite verdict, because the cause differs.
 - When a build resembles a genuinely new failure class, Drydock names it as an unlearned pattern rather than forcing a match either way.
 - A real container restart on the production deployment was used to deliberately test whether memory and retained deploy artifacts survive — they did; only the in-memory deploy list (expected to reset) did not.
 - The intermittent soft-fail behavior of the public x402 facilitator was reproduced deterministically with a fault-injecting proxy and confirmed recoverable via a retry, rather than assumed safe from the happy path alone.